| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 output port is also created, and the result returned by next-token

-is printed to it using scheme display
+is printed to it using scheme display procedure.
+The operation

 repeats until the input is exausted.